 DHCP is a network protocol used to automate the configuration of devices on IP networks.
 Learn why DHCP is used and its three main components.

 Devices must connect to a public IP address to send information to each device.
 As devices use private IP addresses, these do not stay the same and are assigned at each time of use.
-They collectively dip into a pool of IP addresses that a device uses and puts back when you stop using a device.
+They collectively dip into a pool of IP addresses that a device uses and put them back when you stop using that device.
 It would take a long time to configure these manually, so DHCP does this effortlessly, most of the time without us giving it any thought.

 Read more: Information Technology (IT) Terms: A to Z Glossary